 Goats are very social animals, so in order to keep Napoleon company in the barn, Oak View borrowed two baby pigmy goats from a park volunteer who had a farm until staff could arrange to adopt two baby Nubians, Quint and Boyd, who arrived at Oak View on November 30, 2005 (pictured below, left).
 They were both 6 months old and quite adorable.
 The three lived happily together until April 11, 2011, when Napoleon passed away at 12 years old.
 Quint and Boyd now had the sole responsibility of entertaining visitors and school children, and they rose to the challenge!

 On March 10, 2014, Oak View's veterinarian notified us that there was an 8-year-old Nubian goat in need of a new home.
 His twin brother had passed away suddenly and he was very lonely and had stopped eating.
 Staff agreed to take him on a trial basis and he arrived at Oak View on March 12.
-We're calling him Walt, and though he's a little timid and stressed initially, we think he'll fit right in with the others.
+We called him Walt, and he soon fit right in with the others.
 In fact, he loves any and all attention that visitors will give him.